 “Receipt Point(s)” shall mean the point(s) set forth on APPENDIX “C” attached hereto and incorporated by reference at which Gatherer receives gas for Shipper’s account.

+“Scheduled Volume” shall have the meaning set forth in Section 7.02

 “Shipper's Gas” shall mean the Gas tendered by Shipper to Gatherer at the Receipt Point(s) pursuant to this Agreement.

 “Third Party” shall mean a party other than Shipper or Gatherer.